nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ## Writing Jobs

+Jobs may be installed in one of three ways:

+- Manually installed as files in the [`JOBS_ROOT`](../../configuration/optional-settings/#jobs_root) path (which defaults to `$NAUTOBOT_ROOT/jobs/`).
+  - The `JOBS_ROOT` directory *must* contain a file named `__init__.py`.
+Do not delete this file.
+  - Each file created within this path is considered a separate module; there is no support for cross-file dependencies (such as a file acting as a common "library" module of functions shared between jobs) for files installed in this way.
+- Imported from an external [Git repository](../models/extras/gitrepository.md).
+  - The repository's `jobs/` directory *must* contain a file named `__init__.py`.
+  - Each Job file in the repository is considered a separate module; there is no support for cross-file dependencies (such as a file acting as a common "library" module of functions shared between jobs) for files installed in this way.
+- Packaged as part of a [plugin](../plugins/development.md#including-jobs).
+  - Jobs installed this way are part of the plugin module and can import code from elsewhere in the plugin or even have dependencies on other packages, if needed, via the standard Python packaging mechanisms.

-Jobs may be manually installed as files in the [`JOBS_ROOT`](../../configuration/optional-settings/#jobs_root) path (which defaults to `$NAUTOBOT_ROOT/jobs/`).
-Each file created within this path is considered a separate module.
-Each module holds one or more Jobs (Python classes), each of which serves a specific purpose.
+In any case, each module holds one or more Jobs (Python classes), each of which serves a specific purpose.
 The logic of each job can be split into a number of distinct methods, each of which performs a discrete portion of the overall job logic.

-!!! warning
-    The jobs path must include a file named `__init__.py`, which registers the path as a Python module.
-Do not delete this file.

-As an alternative to manually managing job files, you can store job files in an external [Git repository](../models/extras/gitrepository.md).
-The actual content of the files will be the same either way.

 For example, we can create a module named `devices.py` to hold all of our jobs which pertain to devices in Nautobot.
 Within that module, we might define several jobs.
 Each job is defined as a Python class inheriting from `extras.jobs.Job`, which provides the base functionality needed to accept user input and log activity.